olvaffe/olv-notes/tools/fdisk.md

     - by default, fdisk reserves the first and the last 1MB of the disk for primary and secondary GPT tables
   - partition 1: 1GB, ESP
+    - `mkfs.vfat -F32` to force FAT32
+      - otherwise, it picks one of FAT12, FAT16, or FAT32
+    - FAT32 is the only required fs by uefi
   - partition 2: rest of the disk, Linux
     - use two partitions if want to separate root and home
   - no swap